Beyond the Fontaine-Wintenberger theorem: Almost mathematics revisited

 \subsubsection{Almost sequences of modules}

-It will be convenient to introduce an auxiliary category containing the category of almost modules, which also encodes information about sequences of modules. \begin{definition} A sequence $(M_i)_{i\in \omega }$ of $\Oo_K$-modules is called almost zero if for every $\varepsilon \in \mathfrak{m}$, we have that
+It will be convenient to introduce a category larger than the category of almost modules, which also encodes information about sequences of modules. \begin{definition} A sequence $(M_i)_{i\in \omega }$ of $\Oo_K$-modules is called almost zero if for every $\varepsilon \in \mathfrak{m}$, we have that